drawable/fluss/examples/step1.md

         }
     }

-The action may be invoke from anywhere including the UI.
+The action may be invoked from anywhere including the UI.
 Remeber that the UI should only use immutable stores.
 So when passing a store from the UI to an action, that will be immutable (substores of immutable stores are immutable too).
 The container.todos on the other hand is the mutable array store holding our todos.
 The `item`-method returns the mutable item for the given one.
 If the value given to `item` is already mutable then you get that value back.
 So it's safe to call `item` whithout knowing what